Global HiringContact us

 Recent developments in Malaysia

 We understand the challenges of keeping up with regulatory changes.
-That’s why we actively monitor these changes, so you don’t have to.
-Read on to discover what’s been happening in the employment landscape in Malaysia.
+That’s why we actively monitor developments, so you don’t have to.
+Below are the key employment-law updates applicable in Malaysia during 2026.

 Employer of Record in Malaysia